7 reasons why I want my first Mother’s Day to be in the Netherlands

 5. Dutch children are healthier

 Why, you ask?
-Dutch doctors are notoriously stingy in prescribing antibiotics, prescribing the least antibiotics of all countries of the European Union.
+Dutch doctors are notoriously stingy in prescribing antibiotics, prescribing the fewest antibiotics of all countries in the European Union.

 As a result, the Netherlands has one of the lowest rates of antimicrobial consumption in the world and, consequently, the lowest rates of antibiotic resistance.